-It’s also critical that you, as a swimming pool owner, keep your pool clean.
+Keeping your pool clean is critical in preventing algae growth.
 That includes cleaning equipment and items like pool ladders and toys.

-It’ll also go a long way to ensure you get into the habit of cleaning everything.
 Algae can piggyback on anything: poles, diving boards, swimmer baskets, pool toys, nets, slides, covers, brushes, steps, ladders, floats, you name it.
-Use a cleaner with chlorine to disinfect these things on a regular basis.
+Use a cleaner with chlorine to disinfect your pool equipment regularly.

-If your mustard algae keeps coming back again and again, it’s time to drain the pool.
-Use a technique like acid or pressure washing.
-This will kill any algae roots that could be embedded in your pool.
+If you follow all of the above methods and cannot successfully get rid of the algae, you will need to drain the pool.
+Use acid or pressure wash the walls to kill any algae roots that could be embedded in your pool.
 After this, clean or change out the filter.